Bowie and Crofton Defense Lawyer Handling Ecstasy Drug Charges

 - Distribution.
 Transferring ecstasy, through any means, to another person constitutes distribution of illegal narcotics.
 Distribution is handled more seriously than a possession charge.

 - Manufacturing.
 Simply having the ability to manufacture the drug can be enough for charges to be brought against you.
-There’s no requirement that drug be produced to bring a manufacturing charge.
+There’s no requirement that the drug actually be produced to bring a manufacturing charge.

-Conspiracy to commit any of these offenses is a related drug offense.
+Conspiracy to commit any of these offenses is also a drug offense.
 It is possible that you will be charged with both conspiracy AND another drug offense.

-In 2001, the US Sentencing Commission changed the guidelines so that ecstasy crimes are treated more severely than cocaine and almost as severely as heroin.
-The penalties for ecstasy possession are now five-years for less than half a pound and ten-years for more than 2,000 grams.
-The average federal sentence for trafficking in ecstasy doubled from nearly two years to five years.
+In 2001, the U.S. Sentencing Commission tightened federal guidelines so that ecstasy crimes are treated more severely than cocaine and almost as severely as heroin.
+The penalties for ecstasy possession are now five years for less than half a pound, and ten years for more than 2,000 grams.
+The average federal sentence for trafficking in ecstasy also doubled from nearly two years to five years.

 One argument defense lawyers can make, subsequent to the Supreme Court decision in US vs. Booker (2005), is that the sentencing provisions are not mandatory – they’re advisory.
-Judges have the authority to give lower sentences, though they could give higher sentences, too.
-In our current climate, however, it is far more likely that you will have the book thrown at you for an ecstasy related crime.
-Typically, federal sentences for drug crimes are harsher than state sentences, too.
+Judges have the authority to give lower sentences (though they could give higher sentences, too).
+In our current climate, however, it is far more likely that you will have the book thrown at you for an ecstasy-related crime.
+Typically, federal sentences for drug crimes are harsher than state sentences.

 Maryland criminalizes the possession of ecstasy and other drugs.
 As with federal charges, ecstasy is classified as a Schedule I controlled dangerous substance in Maryland.
-Under the current laws, it is illegal possess, administer, obtain, or attempt to control ecstasy.
-Violations are considered misdemeanors with the following penalties:
+Under these laws, it is illegal to possess, administer, obtain, or attempt to control ecstasy.
+Violations are considered misdemeanors with the following penalties.